Celebration of Life Gift Ideas Guide

 But remember, it's the thought that counts and to show that you're there for them

-We’ve carefully compiled a list of gift ideas to guide you on your selection.
-There is a wide variety from which you can choose, including some tips to consider before making a purchase.
+We’ve carefully compiled a list of gift ideas for family members or friends to guide you on your selection.

 Grief Journal

-Reflecting and journaling can be a powerful tool for families dealing with grief.
-These fantastic journals have prompts and open spaces, that inspire healing , growth, and acceptance.
+Reflecting and journaling can be a powerful tool for family members dealing with grief.
+These fantastic journals have prompts and open spaces, that inspire healing, growth, and acceptance.
+If you think that your friend or loved one is the type of person who likes to reflect, this would make a thoughtful memorial gift.

 Memorial Wind Chime